AntResearchNLP/AlignX-Family/README.md

 further unlocks the potential of AlignXplore — learning preference inference models from heterogeneous signals and extending their impact far beyond response selection to power a broad range of personalized applications, from recommendation to response generation.
 -->

+## :bulb: New to LLM Personalization?

+Our paper [A Survey on Personalized Alignment: The Missing Piece for Large Language Models in Real-World Applications](https://aclanthology.org/2025.findings-acl.277.pdf) provides a clear roadmap of the field, helping you quickly understand what the community has explored and where it is heading.

+:warning: This survey is a snapshot of the field as of early February 2025.
+Subsequent advances are not included.
+We are actively tracking new work and preparing an updated version.

 # :package: AlignX